History of the United States (1991–2016): Recreation and leisure

 The United States hosted the 1996 Summer Olympics in Atlanta.
-During the 1996 Summer Olympics, the United States won the most amount of medals in total.
+During the 1996 Summer Olympics, the United States won the most medals in total.
 The United States also hosted the 2002 Winter Olympics in Salt Lake City.
 However compared to the 1996 Summer Olympics, the United States won the 2nd highest amount of medals overall.

 Disasters

 Natural disasters

 On August 24, 1992, the category-five Hurricane Andrew made landfall in South Florida, devastating the southern suburbs of Miami, including Homestead, Kendall, and Cutler Ridge.
 Two days later, the storm made landfall again in a sparsely populated part of Louisiana, with relatively less damage than in Florida.
 The storm killed 26 people directly, 39 indirectly.
 With $26 billion in damage, it became the costliest storm in history at that time.
-The storm was known for many controversies including the sluggish federal response, which may have impacted President George H. W. Bush's image on domestic issues, as well as poor housing construction which may have led to such high levels of destruction.
+The storm was known for a number of controversies including the sluggish federal response, which may have impacted President George H. W. Bush's image on domestic issues, as well as poor housing construction which may have led to such high levels of destruction.